ORCID stands for: Open Researcher and Contributor ID and is an open, non-profit, community-driven effort to create:

 Registration for an ORCID identifier is free and fast: go to https://orcid.org/register and enter your name and email address and create a password.

-NOTE: If you have more than one university email address, it is important that you make sure that your ORCID account has all your email addresses associated with it to avoid duplicate ORCIDs being created.
+NOTE: If you have more than one university email address, it is important that you make sure that your ORCID profile has all your email addresses associated with it to avoid duplicate ORCID identifiers being created.

-You can then link your ORCID iD to, and import information from, other sources such as:
+You can then link your ORCID identifier to, and import information from, other sources such as:

-Once you have registered you can include your ORCID iD:
+Once you have registered you can include your ORCID identifier:

 Minerva Elements, the University of Melbourne’s system for capturing your research outputs, has the ability to automatically harvest publication data.

-Configure your ORCID in Minerva Elements to improve the accuracy of the collected data.
+Configure your ORCID identifer in Minerva Elements to improve the accuracy of the collected data.

-Follow the link below for instructions on how to configure your ORCID in Minerva Elements:
+Follow the link below for instructions on how to configure your ORCID identifier in Minerva Elements: